abom-me/dice-Game/README.md

 # Dice-Game
- Dice Game, It's So Sample you can use it to laearn about SetState or How to make action by buttons.
+Dice Game, It's Sample you can use it to learn about SetState or How to make action by buttons.

  Preview: